mcraiha/spine-unity-docs/Miscellaneous.md

 The information here may change over time as the implementations within Spine-Unity get updated, improved or fixed.
 This contains intermediate-level documentation.
 If you're just starting out, try the [Getting Started](/Getting-Started.md) document.

-Documentation last updated for Spine-Unity for Spine 3.5.x (2017 May 15) If this documentation contains mistakes or doesn't cover some questions, please feel to open an issue or post in the official [Spine-Unity forums](http://esotericsoftware.com/forum/viewforum.php?f=3).
+Documentation last updated for Spine-Unity for Spine 3.7.x

+If this documentation contains mistakes or doesn't cover some questions, please feel to open an issue or post in the official [Spine-Unity forums](http://esotericsoftware.com/forum/viewforum.php?f=3).

 # Miscellaneous Topics and FAQ